SummaCristian/LocalizerKit/README.md

 # LocalizerKit

-**LocalizerKit** is a Swift Package that provides the foundation to localize your apps built in Swift Playgrounds.
+**LocalizerKit** is a Swift Package that provides the foundation to localize your apps built in Swift Playground.

-While Swift Playgrounds is the main target, since it lacks native localization support unlike Xcode, **this package works in any Swift project**.
+While Swift Playground is the main target, since it lacks native localization support unlike Xcode, **this package works in any Swift project**.

 ## 🚀 Usage